 - Reference the Diamond article and the video “Race: Not Biological” to support the authors’ position that “race” is not a natural or biological category.
 What do they mean by race as a “social” concept?
 Reference the Rachel Dolezal case (see “Supplementary Readings”) for insights into the use of cultural as well as physical differences in making claims about racial identity.

 - In the view of the authors, how do race and ethnicity overlap?
 How are they different?

 Project 2: Finding Ethnicity in Everyday “Constructions Sites”

 Ethnic identity is a consciousness of a shared ancestry.
 It is referenced to nationality, religion, and race.
 Keep in mind that “new ethnicities” emerge like Latino, West Indian or Caribbean, white, and Asian.

-As Cornell and Hartmann point out, ethnicity is a social construct.
-It is constructed in specific social situations or sites.
+As Cornell and Hartmann point out, ethnicity is constructed in specific social sites.
 This project is intended to find ethnicity in the most immediate social relationships.
 These are the relationships that provide the individual with a primary emotional connection as well as social grounding - group memberships that have practical consequences (i.e., promote material interests).
 Examine or de-construct the following relationships in order to find ethnicity:

 - The nuclear family and relatives (e.g., grandparents, aunts and uncles, cousins)

 - Friends and the peer group

 What does Cornell and Hartmann mean by the social construction of ethnicity?